Ras-al-Ghul/Association_Rules_Extractor/README.md

 - <b>Injured:</b> Picked up from NUMBER OF PERSONS INJURED column. 'person_injured' is added to the row if the columns value is > 0.
 - <b>Killed:</b> Picked up from NUMBER OF PERSONS KILLED column. 'person_killed' is added to the row if the column value is > 0.
 - <b>Reason:</b> Picked up from CONTRIBUTING FACTOR VEHICLE 1 column.
 If CONTRIBUTING FACTOR VEHICLE 1 is 'Unspecified' or empty, value is picked up from CONTRIBUTING FACTOR VEHICLE 2.
 If CONTRIBUTING FACTOR VEHICLE 2 is also 'Unspecified' or empty, nothing is added to the row.
 The string value added to the row is stripped and the ' ' and '/' characters are replaced with '_'
 - <b>Type of vehicles:</b> Picked up from VEHICLE TYPE CODE 1 and VEHICLE TYPE CODE 2.
 If both the columns are empty nothing is added to the row.
 The string values added to the row are stripped and ' ' and '/' are replaced with '_'.
+If vehicle names are 'station_wagon' or 'sport_utility_vehicle' or 'suv', the values are all set as 'suv' in the row.

 ## Algorithm